ttsiodras/DetectGlobals/README.md

 Maxime's work on creating a model checker depends on knowledge of variables in global storage.
 This little utility uses libclang to provide that information.

-To run the static analysis tests on this utility's Python source:
+If you run...

     $ make

-To run the actual C source code processing tests:
+...you will then execute the static analysis tests on this utility's Python source as well as run actual C source code processing tests:

     $ make test
     ...